Haywood County Trustee

 Trustee has served Haywood County since September 1, 1986.
 He is a life long

 resident of Haywood County.
 He is married to Fay Leath Howse.
 They have 2

-daughters Kimberly Howse Bishop and Kriste Howse Voss, and 2 grandsons, Will
+daughters Kimberly Howse Bishop and Kriste Howse Morris, and 2 grandsons, Will

 Voss and Hutch Voss.
 Sonny is a member of the Brownsville Baptist Church in